Azure/gpt-rag-agentic/README.md

 The orchestrator supports the following strategies, each tailored to specific needs:

-- **classic_rag**: The `classic_rag` strategy is the default mode of operation for the orchestrator.
+- **Classical RAG**: The `classic_rag` strategy is the default mode of operation for the orchestrator.
 It is optimized for retrieving information from a predefined knowledge base indexed as an AI Search Index.
 This strategy leverages retrieval-augmented generation (RAG) techniques to fetch and synthesize information from existing documents or databases, ensuring accurate and relevant responses based on the available data.

+- **Multimodal RAG**: In the `multimodal_rag` strategy, user queries are searched in an index containing text content and image descriptions.
+The system combines text and images to generate a comprehensive response.

-- **nl2sql**: The `nl2sql` strategy enables the orchestrator to convert natural language queries into SQL statements.
-This allows users to interact with relational databases using everyday language, simplifying data retrieval processes without requiring users to write complex SQL queries.
+- **NL2SQL**: The `nl2sql` strategy enables the orchestrator to convert natural language queries into SQL statements.
+This allows users to interact with relational databases using everyday language, simplifying data retrieval processes without the need to write complex SQL queries.
+Currently, this strategy is designed to execute queries on SQL databases in Azure.

-##### Additional NL2SQL Strategies

-To enhance the functionality and accuracy of SQL query generation, the orchestrator offers specialized variations of the `nl2sql` strategy:

-- **nl2sql_fewshot**: The `nl2sql_fewshot` strategy enhances the standard `nl2sql` approach by utilizing AI-driven search to identify similar past queries.
+- **NL2SQL Fewshot**: The `nl2sql_fewshot` strategy enhances the standard `nl2sql` approach by utilizing AI-driven search to identify similar past queries.
 This few-shot learning technique improves the accuracy and relevance of the generated SQL statements by learning from a limited set of examples, thereby refining the query translation process.

-- **nl2sql_fewshot_scaled**: This strategy enhances `nl2sql_fewshot` by using AI Search Indexes to handle cases with numerous tables or columns.
+- **NL2SQL Fewshot Scales**: This strategy enhances `nl2sql_fewshot` by using AI Search Indexes to handle cases with numerous tables or columns.
 It identifies the most relevant schema elements based on the user's question, enabling precise SQL generation even in complex database environments.

-- **nl2sql_dual**: The `nl2sql_dual` strategy introduces a dual-agent system where a second agent reviews and refines the generated SQL queries and responses.
-This additional layer of validation ensures higher accuracy and clarity in the translated queries, reducing the likelihood of errors and enhancing the reliability of the responses.
+- **Chat with Fabric**: The `chat_with_fabric` strategy allows the orchestrator to interact with data stored in Microsoft Fabric, enabling users to query elements such as tables within both Lakehouse and semantic models.
+This strategy provides easy access to structured and semi-structured data in Fabric, allowing users to retrieve insights without deep knowledge of the underlying architecture.

 ### How to Add and Configure you Own Agent Strategies